LauraCastilho/LauraCastilho/README.md

 <div align="center">

 # Hello!
 I am Laura Castilho

+  #### About me
-I'm a self-taught passionate full stack developer from São Paulo, Brazil. blablabla
+  I'm a 17-year-old full stack developer from São Paulo, Brazil.
+I am a patient, observant and organized person.
+I really enjoy watching series, studying English and programming, playing guitar and listening to music.
+  My biggest dreams are traveling the world, learning to surf, backpacking and volunteering, skydiving and swimming with sharks.
+I love spending time with my family and friends.
+I like to exchange ideas with people and I love to learn new things.

+  #### About my education and work

 #### Reach me on
 <div>